Set up the Magento file system owner

 To enable the web server to write files and directories in the Magento file system but to also maintain ownership by the Magento file system owner, both users must be in the same group.
 This is necessary so both users can share access to Magento files, including files created using the Magento Admin or other web-based utilities.

-This section discusses how to create a new Magento file system owner and put that user in the web server’s group.
-You can use an existing user account if you wish; we recommend the user have a strong password for security reasons.
+You need to create a new Magento file system owner and put that user in the web server’s group.
+If you use an existing user account, we recommend the user account has a strong password for security reasons.

-This section discusses how to create the Magento file system owner.
-(Magento file system owner is another term for the command-line user.)
+Create the Magento file system owner with a strong password.
+Magento file system owner is another term for the command-line user.